 The garden holds the Ware Palm Collection; numerous endangered plants, including prehistoric cycads and the Florida semaphore cactus (Consolea corralicola); and Caribbean species from the National Plumeria Collection.

-Guests are encouraged to meander through the lawn, explore the sandy paths behind the Pastore Caribbean House, and take in the beautiful lake overlook at the southern tip.
+Guests are encouraged to meander through the lawn, explore the sandy paths behind the Pastore Caribbean House, and sit for a spell in Nina’s Pavilion, overlooking the tranquil Lake Tupke.